25 Highest Paying Nursing Jobs in 2024

 25. Hospice Nurse

-Requirements to Become Hospice Nurse
+Requirements to Become a Hospice Nurse

 To pursue a career as a Hospice Nurse, you typically need a Bachelor of Science in Nursing (BSN) and training or certification in hospice and palliative care.